Klimorg/helloworld-stack-prod/docs/index.md

 # Helloworld stack prod : Sandbox for a pseudo production stack

-The idea of this repo is to try, train on new softwares, practice on Docker/k8s, and apply best practices.
+The idea of this repo is to :

+* try, train on new softwares,
+* practice on Docker/k8s,
+* apply best practices.

 The final goal is to be the closest possible of what would be a **complete production stack**, meaning that you'll have :

 * A REST api with an HTTP server,
 * A monitored SQL database,